lumail/lumail/README.md

 * The ability to compose a new message.
 * The ability to reply to a message.
 * The ability to delete a message.
-* The ability to mark a new message as read.

 Screenshots